 McCluskey coached Farrell for 29 years from 1948 to 1977, winning seven state championships, but Sanders cited incidents where McCluskey hit players in the head with clipboards and used the n-word.

-Sanders says it was brought up now because former Sharon Herald Sports editor Jim Raykie wants McCluskey in the Naismith Basketball Hall of Fame.
+Sanders says it was brought up now because former Sharon Herald editor Jim Raykie wants McCluskey in the Naismith Basketball Hall of Fame.

 “I told Raykie, leave this alone.
 You open up old wounds.
 There’s guys still hurt, like my cousin,” Sanders said.

 Sander’s cousin Richard Chambers had his Ed McCluskey story.

 “He’d sit there and beat me.
 He kicked me.
 Then, he had the audacity to sit there, a man telling a kid, that momma and daddy don’t want you.
 That’s what he did to me.
 He degraded me,” Chambers said.

 “But let me tell you, if we don’t do something about this now, we run the risk of normalizing abuse.
 We run the risk of people not having a voice and kids and other people coming forward about abuse that’s happening to them,” said Jasyntah Mockabee who was at the meeting.